Yandex Cloud

 200 × <number_of_vCPUs_per_host>

-By default, the maximum value is used.
+By default, the system uses the maximum value.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Max locks per transaction Management console API CLI Terraform

-The minimum value is 10; the maximum value is 2147483647; the default value is 64.
+The minimum value is 10, the maximum is 2147483647, and the default is 64.

-For more information, see the PostgreSQL documentation.
+For more information, see this PostgreSQL guide.

 • Max logical replication workers Management console